samdavmueller/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 # [[education.courses]]
-#   course = "PhD in Artificial Intelligence"
+   course = "PhD Candidate"
-#   institution = "Stanford University"
-#   year = 2012
+   institution = "Graduate School of Economic and Social Sciences, University of Mannheim" year = since 2017

 [[education.courses]]
-  course = "MSc in Political Economy" institution = "Universtiy of Konstanz" year = 2017
+  course = "M.Sc. in Political Economy"
+  institution = "Universtiy of Konstanz" year = 2017

 [[education.courses]]
-  course = "BA in Political Science" institution = "University of Mannheim" year = 2015
+  course = "B.A. in Political Science"
+  institution = "University of Mannheim" year = 2015